-- 6.4.1 Within the Secondary Plan Area, one accessory apartment is permitted within a detached, semi-detached, or townhouse dwelling, and one accessory apartment is permitted within a detached accessory structure subject to the provisions of the Zoning By-law and other relevant regulations. - 6.4.2 Within accessory structures, apartments are encouraged to be on the second storey of a detached garage. - 6.4.3 Accessory apartments must be registered with the Municipality.
+- 6.4.1 Within the Secondary Plan Area, Additional Dwelling Units are permitted in accordance with the Official Plan and subject to the provisions of the Zoning By-law. - 6.4.2 Within accessory structures, Additional Dwelling Units are encouraged to be on the second storey of a detached garage.